DefianceDigital/AVRgo/README.md

-/*# AVRgo Boards and Programmers
-//AVRgo is a family of boards designed for on-the-go and in-the-field applications.
-Their bluetooth capability allows //sketches to be uploaded and debugged via a multitude of devices without using wires, eg computer, smartphone, tablet, etc. //The AVRgo-SerialBTx is a bluetooth programmer/debugger designed to give these capabilities to virtually all Arduino //compatible AVRs that use a serial bootloader.*/

 ## AVRgo Boards
 #### AVRgo-Infinity
 *Anticipated Launch Date: February 12th, 2021*

-The AVRgo-Infinity originated with two primary goals.
-To be completely cordless and to be a board built with EVERYBODY in mind.
-It's not a design for beginners or for advanced users.
-It's a design that grows with you, from beginner to advanced user and can be picked up anywhere in between.
-Whether your're designing the next wearable device, an AVR-based handheld gaming system, or just learning how to turn on LEDs; The AVRgo-Infinity is designed for you.
+The AVRgo-Infinity originated with one primary goal: To be a development board that can go anywhere, do anything, and be used by anybody.
+Whether your're creating the next hit wearable, an AVR-based handheld gaming system, a stationary project, or just learning how to turn on LEDs; this board was designd for you.
 The library we developed to accompany this board is extensive, and it makes complicated tasks incredibly easy.
+It is the virtually indestructable Swiss Army Knife of development boards.
+It's the AVRgo-Infinity.
 - Dual Bootloader allows for uploading sketches via Micro-SD Card, or directly from the Arduino IDE over Bluetooth.
 - The Bluetooth Electronics App allows you to control your AVRgo-Infinity and select sketches via any android device (examples provided).
 - The ArduinoDroid App allows you to compile and upload sketches directly from any Android device (under development)